firasmidani/amiga/docs/_posts/2020-03-23-installation.md

 **Check your Python installation and version**

-1. Your machine may have multiple installations of `Python`.
+Your machine may have multiple installations of `Python`.
 You must use the same installation every time you run AMiGA.
+So, it helps know the following:

 1. You can find out which Python installation you are calling with the following commands.

     `which python` in MacOS or Unix

     `where python` in Windows

-    2. You can call a specific Python installation by pointing to its full path.
+2. If this is not the installation that you need, you can call a specific Python installation by pointing to its full path.

     `/Users/firasmidani/python3`  for MacOS or Unix

     `C:\Users\firasmidani\python3` for Windows

-2. Make sure that you are using `Python 3`.
+3. Make sure that you are using `Python 3`.
 You can out find out the version of your `Python` installation

     `python --version`